The prompts of depth and complexity are an incredible tool to begin differentiating learning objectives.

 List the main characters’ in Romeo and Juliet.

 That’s bottom-of-the-barrel Blooms.
 Remember or identify.
-You can add all of the depth and complexity you want, but you’re still asking a low-level question.
+You can add all of the Depth and Complexity you want, but you’re still asking a low-level question.

 Meanwhile, Dr. Seuss seems like basic content — unless you’re asking students something like this: